aprossi/isis3-docker/README.md

 ## MacOSX

-Xquartz should be running with both ticks enabled in security tab (see references)
+Xquartz should be running with both ticks enabled on the security tab.

 ```
 xhost +